-What Is a Class 1 Electric Bike?
+What Is A Class 1 Electric Bike?

 Class 1 E-Bikes

-Class 1 bikes are categorized by being pedal-assist only, with no throttle.
+Class 1 electric bikes are categorized by being pedal-assist only, with no throttle.
 This is in contrast to class 3 bikes like our cruiser e-bike, which have a throttle.

 The only way to engage these bikes is through good old-fashioned pedaling, so they’re the closest to “normal” bicycles as we know them.
 These bikes have a maximum assisted speed of twenty MPH, and maximum motor power limited to 750 watts.

-Depending on the bike model, riders can choose between three to five levels of assistance.
+Depending on the bike model, you can choose between three to five levels of assistance.
 Each level has an assigned range of output to the motor, which varies depending on how fast the rider pedals.
 Some levels can kick in up to a massive 250%, while others might provide a modest 30% to 40% assistance level.

 While these bikes are speed-limited and lack throttle, they pack more than enough punch to tackle steep hills and other ambitious terrains smoothly.
 They’re both safe and easy to use while offering an impressive amount of assistance.